nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 day in the schedule stated by the user.
 It will fist call the `String#split(" ")` method to separate out the `userArgument` given by the user.
 Upon, splitting of the whitespaces in `userArgument`, it will then check if the `userArgument` is valid.
-If it is invalid, an `ArrayOutOfBoundException` would be thrown to the user and following the termination of the process (step 2.3).
+If it is invalid, an `ArrayIndexOutOfBoundsException` would be thrown to the user and following the termination of the process (step 2.3).

 (Steps 2.5 to 2.8) After splitting and checking the validity of `userArgument`, variables `userArgument[0]` representing `dayNumber` and `userArgument[1]` representing `planNumber`, the plan index of the plan stored in the planList are obtained.
 Both the